talwrii/i3sub/README.md

 `i3sub` also provides a library, `i3sub.spawn`, to write tools that spawn programs in response to events among other actions.

+You could use this tool to do things like: spawn programs when you visit a workspace, update a display when you move between windows, save a list of keybindings (which you care rerun), automatically save and restore the layout on a desktop (together with i3-clever-layout).

 Requires [Python 3](https://www.python.org/download/releases/3.0/) but can co-exist with Python 2.

 # See also (and self-promotion)